Community Electricity Aggregation | Rhode Island

 The six communities have each chosen to offer a similar array of electricity product options, as shown below.
 The options provide something for everyone – from lowest cost to maximum renewable energy.

 Rhode Island has an ambitious goal to become 100% renewable by 2033.
-These six communities will make a significant impact in accelerating the state’s progress toward that goal!
+These seven communities will make a significant impact in accelerating the state’s progress toward that goal!

 Supporting New Renewable Energy